TanyaChutani/Image-Captioning-Generator/README.md

 ## Model
 Built and trained a deep learning model for captioning real world image.
 - Used pre-trained InceptionV3 to extract feature from image.
-- Used pre-trained word2vec embedding, these were feed into a Stacked Bi-directional LSTM layer.
+- Used pre-trained fasttext embedding, these were feed into a Stacked Bi-directional GRU layer.
-- They both were combined and predicted the next word till the end of caption using greedy search.
+- They both were combined and predicted the next word till the end of caption using greedy search (during testing).

 ## To Do
 - Add attention